gymrek-lab/gymreklab.github.io/doc/index.rst

    Onboarding
    LabWebsite

-If you need help with any lab resources, or need to request access to things, email gymreklab-help AT googlegroups DOT com.
+Many additional resources, such as presentations and fellowship applications are available on our shared "Gymrek Lab" Google Drive.
+If you don't have access to the shared drive or additional lab resource, request access by emailing gymreklab-help AT googlegroups DOT com.